pieberrykinnie/second-year-guide/6-research-awards.md

 | The Jack Prior Memorial USR Prize| $8,570  | 3.5          | Registered in a Faculty of Science Major or Honours program                           |
 | Philip Hultin Pedagogy Fund      | $8,570  | 3.0          | –                                                                                      |

+> Note: These awards are very competitive, and not getting one doesn’t mean you’re not capable.
+If you're passionate about research, consider volunteering with a professor as a great way to gain experience and build connections.

 ---

 ## Eligibility Requirements